HoldenV/flavr/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Dependencies
+    These are found in the pubspec.yaml file

+    **Cupertino icons** are included by default.
+They're free and open source.
+We might use.
+    **Huge icons** are also free and open source but they have more / different icons.
+We might use.
+    **Provider** is used for simpler state management.
+We will use.
+    **Window Size** is used by the provider example from the docs.
+We might use.

+# TODO
+    Navigation bar with icons.
+    Display a photo on the homepage.
+    Swiping through photos.
+    Add UI elements to indicate left / right swiping.
+    Reporting to QRE.
+    Fetching from QRE.
+    Reporting to DRE.
+    Fetching new data from DRE.
+    Animations / improving animations.
+    Settings page.